e183b796621afbf902067460/skyeng-data-engineer/README.md

 </p>

 2.
-  I decided to choose the star schema for my datawarehouse because we don't have a lot of different tables in our datasource, so we can describe business logic correctly by linking all entities in one fact table.
-Also we can scale our datawarehouse by adding more dimension tables and linking them in the fact table.
-Another one advantage of this scheme is the speed of modeling.
+  I chose the star schema for my datawarehouse because we don't have many tables in our datasource.
+This allows us to accurately describe business logic by linking all entities in one fact table.
+Additionally, we can scale our datawarehouse by adding more dimension tables and linking them in the fact table.
+Another advantage of this scheme is the speed of modeling.

 3.
   Let me describe few moments.
 Tasks with `e_` prefix means [extract](https://github.com/e183b796621afbf902067460/skyeng-data-engineer/blob/master/skyeng/dags/to_datawarehouse.py#LL10C5-L10C25) task, `t_` means [transform](https://github.com/e183b796621afbf902067460/skyeng-data-engineer/blob/master/skyeng/dags/to_datawarehouse.py#LL10C5-L10C25) and `l_` means [load](https://github.com/e183b796621afbf902067460/skyeng-data-engineer/blob/master/skyeng/dags/to_datawarehouse.py#LL138C5-L138C18).